StanislawNagorski/AgendaCheck/README.md

 - that dates are counted as days since 01.01.1900,
 - testing by printing ends while project grows,
 - proper naming matters, or You will lose it,
-- class should be dedicated to specyfic actions
+- class should be dedicated to specific actions
 - mind-mapping helps to keep track of classes connections,
-- I get my first ever out of memory Java heap space error with 10M+ objetcs
+- I get my first ever out of memory Java heap space error with 10M+ objects (infinity loop was to blame)

 # Główne założenia